5 wrong ways to comfort hurting people

 Interpretation: Your pain is my opportunity to impress you with my extensive knowledge of the Bible, and of 16th century hermeneutical discussions of the doctrine of predestination and church history.
 Also, I want to sell you my book, but at 50% off the shelf price, since you are going through a dark night of the soul.

-Though over the top, this is how hurting people receive these “encouragements.”
-I’m sure we are well-intentioned, but we must recognize that good intentions without tact may cause more harm than good.
+Though some of these are over the top, this is how hurting people receive such “encouragements.”
+I’m sure we are well-intentioned when we give them, but we must recognize that good intentions without tact may actually cause more harm than good.
+Here’s why.

 It communicates judgment and not compassion